 - Certain Sports – While anyone can develop pitcher’s elbow, those who are involved in sports that involve forceful repetitive stress to the elbow are more at risk.
 Those sports include baseball, softball, golf, tennis, wrestling, football, gymnastics, cheerleading, and javelin.

 Pitcher’s elbow often manifests itself as pain on the inside of the elbow.
 It most often occurs gradually, but in cases of severe injury, can occur suddenly, and sometimes with a pop or tear sensation.
 The elbow joint may also feel as though it is locked or stuck.
 Pitcher’s elbow may also limit one’s range of motion, causing the elbow to be difficult to move.
 If you notice any of these symptoms, you should seek medical attention immediately.

 The first treatment of most elbow pain from throwing is rest, to allow the elbow to recover from inflammation and injury.
 Conservative treatment options that your doctor might also recommend include ice, to help reduce the swelling, and nonsteroidal anti-inflammatory drugs.

 In more severe cases, other treatment options may be necessary to assist the recovery process and return the athlete to competition.
-These treatment options include physical therapy, throwing analysis, regenerative therapy and, rarely, surgical intervention.
+These treatment options include physical therapy, throwing analysis and, rarely, surgical intervention.

 - Physical Therapy – Since there are multiple reasons that one may develop a painful elbow from throwing, physical therapy may be used to help to restore and improve mobility and strength throughout all the muscles and joints that are required to throw properly.
 While the early focus is to treat the pain, another goal is to help prevent the injury from reoccurring by improving the elbows ability to respond to, and recover from, stress.
 Improved strength and mobility will often improve performance when the time comes to return to competition.